18 Animals With Trunks

 by Dakiny is licensed under CC BY 2.0

 The Indian elephant is a large mammal native to South Asia.
-It is one of three subspecies of the Asian elephant, with the others being the Sri Lankan elephant and the Sumatran elephant.
+It is one of three subspecies of the Asian elephant, the others being the Sri Lankan and Sumatran elephants.

 The Indian elephant can be easily distinguished from other elephants by its smaller ears, convex or level back, and arched forehead.

-The trunk of an Indian elephant is an elongated nose with an amazing range of uses, including smelling, touching, and manipulating objects.
+The trunk of an Indian elephant has an elongated nose that can be used for a wide range of purposes, including smelling, touching, and manipulating objects.

 In addition to their iconic trunks, Indian elephants have large ivory tusks for digging and defending themselves from predators.